salvadhor/macrofusion/README.md

 - enfuse (>=4.0)
 - hugin-tools (with align_image_stack)

-Local (archive .tar.gz):
+Local install (archive .tar.gz):
 ------
+- Unpack
-Unpack, go to the directory 'macrofusion-0.X', run ./macrofusion.py
+- Go to the directory `macrofusion-0.X`
+- Run `./macrofusion.py`

-System wide:
+System wide install:
 -------
 Use PPA or .deb packages (the only packages so far).